First Love (1939 film)

 First Love is a 1939 American musical film directed by Henry Koster and starring Deanna Durbin.
-Based on the fairy tale Cinderella, the film is about an orphan who is sent to live with her wealthy aunt and uncle after graduating from boarding school.
-Her life is made difficult by her snobby cousin who arranges that she stay home while the rest of the family attends a major social ball.
-With the help of her uncle, she makes it to the ball, where she meets and falls in love with her cousin's boyfriend.
-The film received Academy Award nominations for Best Art Direction and Best Music.
-It was on a preliminary list of submissions from the studios for Cinematography (Black-and-White) but was not nominated.
+An adaptation of the fairy tale Cinderella, the film is about orphan Constance "Connie" Harding who is sent to live with her wealthy aunt Grace and uncle James after graduating from boarding school.
+Her life is made difficult by her snobby cousin Barbara who arranges that she stay home while the rest of the family attends a major social ball.
+With the help of James, Connie makes it to the ball, where she meets and falls in love with Barbara's boyfriend Ted Drake.
+The film received Academy Award nominations for Best Art Direction and Best Music at the 12th Academy Awards.
+It was on a preliminary list of submissions from the studios for Best Cinematography (Black-and-White) but was not nominated.

 Plot

-Constance Harding is an unhappy orphan who will soon graduate from Miss Wiggins' school for girls.
+Constance "Connie" Harding is an unhappy orphan who will soon graduate from Miss Wiggins' School for Girls.
 Her only real relatives are members from the James Clinton family, but they show little interest in the teenager.
-She is brought to New York by one of their butlers, where she moves in with a bunch of snobs.
+She is brought to New York by George, one of their butlers, where she moves in with a bunch of snobs.
 The upperclass people are not impressed with her, but Connie is able to befriend the servants.

-One afternoon, her cousin Barbara Clinton orders Connie to stop Ted Drake from going riding without her.
+One afternoon, Connie's cousin Barbara orders her to stop Ted Drake from going riding without her.
 Connie tries the best she can, which results in embarrassing herself.
 She has secretly fallen in love with him and is filled with joy when she learns the Drake family is organizing a ball.
 The servants raise money to buy her a fashionable dress.
 However, Barbara spreads a lie and Connie is eventually prohibited from attending the ball.

 Connie is heartbroken, until the servants arrange a limousine she can use until midnight.
-Meanwhile, the police detain the Clinton family car until almost midnight when they can be brought before a judge, since the chauffeur is missing the vehicle's proof of ownership.
-At the ball, everyone is impressed with her singing talents.
+Meanwhile, the police detain the Clinton family car until almost midnight when they can be brought before a judge, since the chauffeur Terry is missing the vehicle's proof of ownership.
+At the ball, everyone is impressed with Connie's singing talents.
 Ted notices her and tries to charm her.
 They eventually kiss, when Connie realizes it is midnight.
 She runs off, but accidentally leaves one of her slippers behind.
 Ted finds the slipper and tries to locate the owner.

 Arriving at the ball just before midnight, Barbara spots Connie leaving the ball.
 Infuriated, she tries to break Connie's confidence and fires all the servants.
-The next day, Connie is missing as well, and her uncle James berates Grace, Barbara, and Walter for their hostile/indifferent attitude to Connie.
+The next day, Connie is missing as well, and her uncle James berates Grace, Barbara and his son Walter for their hostile/indifferent attitude to Connie.
 Meanwhile, Connie returns to Miss Wiggins' school in the hope of becoming a music teacher.
-Ted follows her and they reunite in the end.
+Ted follows her and they reunite.